giantswarm/kube-app-testing/README.md

 1. If there's an old test cluster, it is deleted.
 1. Chart is validated and source files are templated using [`architect`](https://github.com/giantswarm/architect)
-    1. If `-l` option is given, linting is run using [chart-testing](https://github.com/helm/chart-testing)
+1. Linting is run using [chart-testing](https://github.com/helm/chart-testing).
 1. Chart is built using `helm`
 1. The following loop is run for every test config file present in `helm/[app]/ci/*yaml`.
 If there are no config files, the loop is started just once, without any config.